KatsuyaKai/programming-project/README.md

 Upon completion of the run input files will be saved into a folder, named as the *query_file*, inside *Data* directory.
 A database with all the sequences in the Genbank will also be generated and saved in this folder.

+* **PROSITE files**

+For PROSITE domains search, both a *prosite.dat* and a *prosite.doc* files are required.
+Both are provided in this repository.
+Please, unzip *prosite.dat.zip* before using this programme.
+Should you want to use a more updated version of *prosite.doc*, you might have to edit with it a text editor as errors may arise.

 <a id="usage"></a>
 ## USAGE